segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/react-native/destination-plugins/firebase-react-native.md

 See [React Native Firebase](https://rnfirebase.io) and [React Native Firebase Analytics](https://rnfirebase.io/analytics/usage) for more details of Firebase packages.

+> info "rnfirebase dependency"
+> You will need to follow the [install guide](/docs/connections/sources/catalog/libraries/mobile/react-native/classic) for the rnfirebase dependency too.
+This may include adding the `GoogleService-Info.plist` and the `google-services.json` file.

 ## Using the Plugin in your App

 Follow the [instructions for adding plugins](https://github.com/segmentio/analytics-react-native#adding-plugins) on the main Analytics client: